pillmuncher/yogic.cs/Glossary.md

   Elimination](#Tail-Call-Elimination).

 ### **Trampolining**:
-- A technique for handling nested function calls without using additional stack space.
+- A technique for handling function calls without using additional stack space.
 It turns these calls into a loop.

 ### **Unification**:
 - The process of finding [substitutions](#Substitution-Environment) for